thockin/go-build-template/README.md

 To use this, simply copy these files and make the following changes:

 Makefile:
 - change `BINARIES` to list your binaries
 - change `PKG` to the Go import path of this repo
 - change `REGISTRY` to the Docker registry you want to use
 - choose a strategy for `VERSION` values - git tags or manual

 Dockerfile.BINARY:
 - change the `MAINTAINER` to you
 - maybe change or remove the `USER` if you need

+Additional images
+- Additional images to be build should be listed in `IMAGES` and placed in the `images/` directory.
+See [`images/Makefile`](images/Makefile) for more details.

 ## Building